Shimba Hills National Reserve Day Trip from the Coast

 Fee (KES) |

-The park is open on weekends and public holidays, as well as every day. - Last Entry: 5:15 PM
+- Open daily: 6:00 AM – 6:00 PM - The park is open on weekends and public holidays, as well as every day.

 Staying beyond park hours without authorization is prohibited and may result in fines or penalties.

-Shimba Hills National Reserve has two main entry points: Shimba Gate (also called the Main Gate, located near Kwale town) and Kivumoni Gate
+Shimba Hills National Reserve has two main entrances: Shimba Gate near Kwale town and Kivumoni Gate

 A safari hike at Shimba Hills is an easy-to-reach attraction along the southern coast of Kenya that combines lush coastal rainforest, rolling hills, and rare wildlife.
 This is a dreamy place to spend a nature-filled Shimba Hills day trip, as it is situated directly in front of Diani Beach and is only about 33 kilometers from Mombasa.
 These are the ways to get to the reserve starting at different points.